RealKinetic/locust_k8s/Blog_part_1.md

     $ pip install locustio

-Now that we have Locust installed we can move on to running a Locust script.
+Now that we have Locust installed we can create and run a Locust script.
 But first, we need a server to hit.

 ## Test Server